 Topics and insight

-Norway’s development efforts are designed to contribute to the implementation of the 2030 Agenda and the achievement of the 17 Sustainable Development Goals (SDGs), which world leaders adopted at the UN summit in 2015.
+Norway’s development efforts are designed to contribute to the implementation of the 2030 Agenda and the achievement of the 17 Sustainable Development Goals (SDGs).
 The main aim is to eradicate extreme poverty, ensure inclusive and sustainable development and promote prosperity, peace and justice throughout the world by 2030.

 News from the Ministry

 Crisis response, food security, climate change adaptation

 06/10/2022: The budget proposal for 2023 reflects the situation caused by the war in Ukraine.
 Areas to be given priority are humanitarian aid, efforts to combat hunger and climate change, and increased efforts to promote women’s rights.
 The Government has proposed an overall aid budget of NOK 43.8 billion for 2023.